Minority Health and Health Disparities Research Training Program (MHRT)

 Goals

-• Encourage undergraduate, post-baccalaureate, graduate, postdoctoral, and/or health professions students from backgrounds underrepresented in biomedical, behavioral, clinical, and social sciences to pursue careers in biomedical and/or behavioral health research fields
+• Encourage undergraduate, post-baccalaureate, graduate, postdoctoral, and/or health professions students including those from backgrounds underrepresented in biomedical, behavioral, clinical, and social sciences to pursue careers in biomedical and/or behavioral health research fields

 • Provide training in collaborative research conducted in domestic and LMIC settings to undergraduate, post-baccalaureate, graduate, postdoctoral, and/or health professions students